-As Arzt says, "Photos are a harmless and easy way to try and revive an old connection."
-So, if you happen upon something that reminds you of a friend — like a cute dog, a favorite restaurant, etc. — don't hesitate to snap a pic and send it their way.
+"Photos are a harmless and easy way to try and revive an old connection,” Arzt says, so if you happen upon something that reminds you of the person you’re reaching out to — like a cute dog, favorite restaurant, etc. — don't hesitate to snap a pic and send it their way.

 "lol I just heard 'Old Town Road' and thought of you <3"